railwayapp/docs/src/docs/reference/cli-api.md

 This will prompt you to go to a URL (you can copy and paste) and present you with a 4 word code that you need to verify.
-If the codes match, click "Verify" and you will be logged in
+If the codes match, click "Verify" and you will be logged in.

 ## Logout

-*Logout of your Railway account.*
+*Logout of your Railway account*

 ```txt
 ~ railway logout --help